Privacy and Freedom of Information

 While the Act provides individuals with a general right of access to their own personal information, it also seeks to protect the privacy of individuals by ensuring that access to personal information is not given to unauthorized persons.
 Persons seeking access to their own personal information are required to verify the identity of themselves before access to information or record(s) is given.

-MFIPPA governs the relationships between public bodies, such as school boards, and private persons regarding information; provides access to information subject to specific and limited exemptions; provides for the protection of privacy respecting personal information subject to exceptions; and provides for a review of decisions on appeals to the Information and Privacy Commissioner (IPC) of Ontario.
+MFIPPA governs the relationships between public bodies, such as school boards, and private persons regarding information; provides access to information subject to specific and limited exemptions; provides for the protection of privacy respecting personal information subject to exceptions; and provides for a review of decisions on appeal to the Information and Privacy Commissioner (IPC) of Ontario.

 In accordance with the Act, the Director of Education is designated as the Freedom of Information (FOI) Head and the Privacy/Records Management Officer is designated as the FOI Co-Ordinator.